-Born on 3 March 1882, Seiu Ito is most remembered for his ukiyo-e woodblock prints, depicting women in torturous scenarios (often including rope bondage).
+Born on 3 March 1882, Seiu Ito is most remembered for his ukiyo-e woodblock prints depicting women in torturous scenarios (often including rope bondage).
 He also produced paintings and photographs, some of the earliest we have of modern-era Japanese rope bondage, and wrote prolifically on the topics of torture and eroticism, publishing erotica throughout his lifetime.
+Besides producing iconic images depicting the “beauty of suffering” that inspired many future shibari artists, his public reputation as an artist interested in domination and SM also drew likeminded others to him, many who would go on to become kinbaku masters in their own time.

 Seiu Ito’s early life The eldest son of a metal engraver, he was at eight years old when he was accepted as an apprentice to Teiu Nozawa, a member of the Edo-based Korin school of drawing.
-His earliest fascination with captivity and torture can be attributed to a number of visits to the theater early in life, where these storylines were prominent in plays like Maneku Furisode (‘An Inviting Kimono Sleeve’), Nisshin Senso Youchi no Ada Tan (‘Raid Nocturne During the Nishiin War’), and Akumabarai (‘Sweep Away the Demons’).
+Ito was obsessed with captivity and torture from a very early age – his fascination drew him magnetically to the theater early in life, where these storylines were prominent and sometimes romanticized in plays like Maneku Furisode (‘An Inviting Kimono Sleeve’), Nisshin Senso Youchi no Ada Tan (‘Raid Nocturne During the Nishiin War’), and Akumabarai (‘Sweep Away the Demons’).
 By the age of 14, he was drawing advertisements for theater plays.

 The details of his adolescence are filled with changes in career and location; apprenticing for an ivory carver, then quitting to pursue painting, moving to Kyoto, and then back to Tokyo.
 He was married through an arranged meeting to the younger sister of painter Terunobu Tamaki’s wife, and was employed in Tokyo as an artist, journalist, and theater critic, making much of his income from commissions and illustrations.